mjhea0/sublime-javascript/readme.md

 1. We convert tabs to two spaces.
 Now when you press tab, it actually indents two spaces.
 This is perfect for HTML, CSS, and JavaScript.
 This creates cleaner, easier to read code.
 1. The ruler is a simple reminder to keep your code concise (for readability).
-1. We added white space markers and trimmed any trailing (err, unncessary) white space on save.
+1. We added white space markers and trimmed any trailing (err, unnecessary) white space on save.
 1. Finally, word wrapping is automatically applied

 What else can you update?
 Start with the **theme**.